 - Speech recognition for voice search

-Many marketing automation solutions and customer interaction tools already use some of these deep learning applications, and it will become a more standard aspect of marketing software as the technology continues to evolve.
+Many marketing automation solutions and deep learning tools already use some of these deep learning applications, and it will become a more standard aspect of marketing software as the technology continues to evolve.

 Facebook is already investing in deep learning AI to learn more about its users, and Salesforce acquired AI startup MetaMind two years ago in an attempt to build the “world’s smartest CRM.”